 Browned Butter and Rosemary Yeast Rolls are savory dinner rolls flavored with brown butter, rosemary, and black pepper.
 Hand-shaped rolls are then configured to make a festive wreath perfect for your holiday table.

 Although this recipe comes with bread machine instructions, you can make them by hand or with a stand mixer.
-See the recipe notes
+See the recipe notes for detail.

 Are you looking for something easy but festive for a holiday gathering?